microsoft/vscode-docs/docs/languages/javascript.md

 [Automatic Type Acquisition](/docs/languages/javascript.md#automatic-type-acquisition) (ATA) uses [npm](https://www.npmjs.com), the Node.js package manager, to install and manage Type Declaration (typings) files.
 To ensure that Automatic Type Acquisition works properly, first ensure that you have npm installed on your machine.

-A quick check that npm is installed and available is to run `npm --version` from a terminal or command prompt.
+Run `npm --version` from a terminal or command prompt to quickly check that npm is installed and available.

 npm is installed with the Node.js runtime, which is available for download from [Nodejs.org](https://nodejs.org).
 Install the current LTS (Long Term Support) version and the npm executable will be added by default to your system path.